haiku/website/content/about/faq.md

 The ``setarch`` command can be used to switch between different architectures.
 On 32bit Haiku the default architecture is "x86_gcc2", secondary architecture is "x86".

 ### What is Kernel Debugging Land?
-The Haiku Kernel comes with a powerful and user friendly on-screen debugger.
+The Haiku Kernel comes with a powerful and user-friendly on-screen debugger.
 There you can enter commands investigate the problem and collect information in order to [write a bug report](https://www.haiku-os.org/docs/welcome/en/bugreports.html).

 You can also reboot the machine, [generate QR codes](/blog/mmlr/2012-07-01_qr_encode_your_kdl_output), or play a game of hangman. :)